How to Transfer Personal Assets to an LLC? (In 9 Easy Steps)

 Recording Fees

-When you transfer property, especially real estate, to an LLC, you'll typically need to record the deed with the appropriate local office.
-This recording usually comes with fees that vary by location and property value.
+When real estate gets transferred to an LLC, you'll need to record the new deed with the local county or municipal office.
+Recording fees vary by location and property value, but they're typically a few hundred dollars — not a dealbreaker, but worth factoring into your budget upfront.

 Capital Gains Taxes